 A positive reversal forms when RSI forges a lower low and the security forms a higher low.
 This lower low is not at oversold levels, but usually somewhere between 30 and 50.
-Chart below shows a stock with a positive reversal forming in June 2009.
+The chart below shows a stock with a positive reversal forming in June 2009.
 The price broke resistance a few weeks later and RSI moved above 70.
 Despite weaker momentum with a lower low in RSI, the stock held above its prior low and showed underlying strength.
 In essence, price action overruled momentum.

 A negative reversal is the opposite of a positive reversal.
 RSI forms a higher high, but the security forms a lower high.
 Again, the higher high is usually just below overbought levels in the 50-70 area.
 The chart below shows price forming a lower high as RSI forms a higher high.
-Even though RSI forged a new high and momentum was strong, the price action failed to confirm as lower high formed.
-This negative reversal foreshadowed the big support break in late June and sharp decline.
+Even though RSI forged a new high and momentum was strong, the price action failed to confirm as a lower high formed.
+This negative reversal foreshadowed the big support break in late June and a sharp decline.